daecepi/JobsityChallengesThirdSchool/ChallengesWeek3/README.md

 ## TO DO
 1. Creating a object that could model a piano as its own (thus in charge of functions like managing: controlling the sustain passed to the keys)
-2. Adding a palletes manipulator control in the HTML structure (and its correspondings javascript functions)
+2. Adding a palletes manipulator control styling as user user wants (and its correspondings javascript functions)
 3. Create a element that says